This relish, made from some of my garden tomatoes, zucchinis, and parsley, was easy to make and delicious.

 1/4 cup red wine

 Peel and cut eggplant (peeling is optional), cube, and lightly salt.
-Place in paper towel lined colander to draw bitters.
-Heat a stock pot over medium heat (I used a heavy cast iron pot for this recipe).
-Sprinkle in extra virgin olive oil to lightly coat the bottom and sauté onions and bell peppers until almost tender, then add zucchini and mushrooms and sauté until a few more minutes (the zucchini does not have to be tender -- I just like them to have brown edges here and there).
-Add garlic and sauté a few more minutes.
+Place eggplant in a paper towel lined colander to draw bitters.
+Heat a stock pot over medium heat (I used a heavy cast iron pot for this recipe) and sprinkle in a little extra virgin olive oil to lightly coat the bottom and sauté onions and bell peppers a few minutes until onions are tender and peppers are just starting to soften.
+Add zucchini, mushrooms, and garlic and sauté just a few more minutes (not allowing the zucchini to get mushy).
 Pat down the eggplant and add to the pot.
 Add the marinara sauce and remaining ingredients.
-Simmer about 30 minutes, uncovered, or until the eggplant and zucchini are tender but somewhat firm (not mushy).
+Simmer about 30 minutes, uncovered, or until the eggplant is slightly tender but, again, not mushy.
 Remove bay leaves before serving.

 I served the ratatouille with gluten-free pappardelle, for some of us.
 And for the others who like bread, some nice rustic whole grain . . .